Infragistics/mocha-trx-reporter/README.md

   When combined with *excludePending*, writes a warning to stderr with the number of tests that have been excluded because they had the state `Pending`, if the number is more than 0.

+#### Multiple options

+If you want to use multiple options, seperate them with a `,` like this:

+`--reporter-options treatPendingAsNotExecuted,output=./test-result.trx`

 ## Development

 Clone repository and install dependencies